• Home

 2. Video Tutorial:

-Definition: A stacked Waterfall Chart shows changes in values over time or between multiple data sets.
+A Stacked waterfall chart in Excel shows changes in values over time or between multiple data sets.
 It can show the cumulative effect of a data series or compare multiple data series.

 What is a Stacked Waterfall Chart